 The most common side effects with Jinarc (which may affect more than 2 in 10 people) are thirst, polyuria (increase in urine production), nocturia (need to pass urine at night) and pollakiuria (increased need to pass urine during the day).
-Jinarc has been associated with increased blood levels of certain liver enzymes (a sign of possible liver problems).
+Jinarc may increase blood levels of certain liver enzymes (a sign of possible liver problems).
 For the full list of all side effects reported with Jinarc, see the package leaflet.

 Jinarc must not be started in certain patients with increased blood levels of liver enzymes or with signs or symptoms of liver injury.
 Blood tests to check the patient’s liver function should be performed before starting treatment with Jinarc, and then repeated every month for 18 months and every three months thereafter.
 Patients should also be monitored for symptoms of liver injury (such as loss of appetite, nausea and vomiting, itching, tiredness and pain in the upper-right side of the belly) during treatment.
 Jinarc must not be used in patients who are anuric (cannot pass or have difficulty in passing urine), volume depleted (have reduced amounts of fluids in the body) and in patients who cannot perceive or respond to thirst.
 It must not be used in patients with hypernatraemia (increased sodium levels in the blood) and in pregnant and breastfeeding women.
 For the full list of restrictions, see the package leaflet.

 Why is Jinarc approved?